imortio/imortio.github.io/content/posts/git/2-basic-git/index.en.md

 ---

-Congrats! you have been create you first ever Git repo and even put your own first commit!.Now we can move to just a lil bit more advanced topic on
+Congrats! you have been create you first ever Git repo and even put your own first commit!.
+Now we can move to just a lil bit more advanced topic on

 ## 2. Creating Github Account